kirbysayshi/js13k-2020/README.md

 - [x] clear canvas below the "safe" upper box
 - [x] Prevent ball from accelerating when colliding...
 - [x] Probably model collisions manually using segmentIntersection, projectPointEdge, collisionResponseAABB + valid normal
+- [x] Signal: themed
+- [ ] BUG: directional accelerator does not reset velocity vector (direction)
+- [ ] Draw projection of ball direction + velocity (ray)
+- [ ] One-way edge: pass through (dotted line) but bounces once on the other side
+- [ ] Demo level for Al/Phoebe to use as template
+- [ ] Send to Al & Phoebe with basic instructions
 - [ ] BUG: Doesn't even load on mobile?
 - [ ] Title Screen / Summary
+- [ ] Directional Accelerator: Only trigger once until clear
 - [ ] Directional Accelerator: camera follows signal with paddle in opposite direction of trajectory (or not drawn / not collidable) and input disabled (timed)
-- [ ] BUG: directional accelerator does not reset velocity vector (direction)
-- [ ] Directional Accelerator: Only trigger once until clear
-- [ ] One-way edge: pass through (dotted line) but bounces once on the other side
 - [ ] Color palette / THEME!
 Space Signals Radar Scopes : paddle, ball, target, markers, text
-- [ ] Signal: themed
 - [ ] Target: themed
 - [ ] Paddle: themed
 - [ ] Paddle Crosshairs: themed